What Dog Vaccinations Does Your Dog Need?

 Bordetella is the most common out of the diseases we recommend vaccinating against, but also the least dangerous.

-Bordetella, also known as kennel cough, causes flu or cold-like symptoms in dogs.
-Dogs usually get a hacking cough and a snotty nose as a result of the disease.
+Also known as kennel cough, Bordetella causes flu or cold-like symptoms.
+Dogs usually get a hacking cough and a snotty nose from the disease.

 Puppies and dogs with underlying health issues could become severely ill, but in most cases bordetella is not life-threatening.

-Most groomers and boarders require dogs to be vaccinated against bordetella.
+Most groomers and boarders require the bordetella vaccination.
 The disease is incredibly contagious, and can be transmitted through the air or direct contact.

 Have questions?
 Call us at 817-282-1000 or contact us here.